-MW17L, MW-18L, and MW19L are located off-site and represent groundwater in the Prairie du Chien aquifer, downgradient of the Highway 96 Site.
-In 2009, VOCs detected in the Prairie du Chien aquifer monitoring wells included 1,1-dichloroethane and toluene.
+MW17L, MW18L, and MW19L are located off-Site and represent groundwater in the Prairie du Chien aquifer, downgradient of the Highway 96 Site.
+In 2011, the only VOC detected in the Prairie du Chien aquifer monitoring wells was toluene.

-For comparison purposes, all 2009 VOC detections in samples collected from the Prairie du Chien aquifer monitoring wells were below MDH HRLs (established for private drinking water supplies).
+For comparison purposes, all 2011 VOC detections in samples collected from the Prairie du Chien aquifer monitoring wells were below MDH HRLs (established for private drinking water supplies).